Our History

 A New Steward, A New Start

 After the war, Felix Rothon worked for a company called Drake-Law Laboratories.
-Tough times followed in the Post-war years and using his redundancy funds, he acquired Underwood & Barker with nothing but a car and determination, he sets about building a strong business.
+Tough times followed in the Post-war years, he then bought Underwood & Barker with nothing but a car and determination to succeed.
+He sets about building a strong business.

 1947